 Artwork influenced by physics, math and nature.
 Through a special synergy, her creations seems to come alive and invites the viewers to involve themselves directly, transporting them to a different universe.

-Artist Silvia Hollweg creates organic, geometric, 3dimensional paintings that illustrate topographies found in nature, like mysterious 3D landscapes.
+Artist Silvia Hollweg creates at her Atelier at GASWERK-Augsburg abstract, organic, geometric, 3dimensional paintings that illustrate topographies found in nature, like mysterious 3D landscapes.
 Her artwork is characterized by an introduction of scientific technology: the Kinetic-, Parametric- and Moiré-Effect movements, and are distinguishable for its delicate balance of structure and spontaneity, expressed though a visual language of linear and modular forms.

-Silvia Hollweg holds a Bachelor of Fine Arts degree from Tufts University and The School of the Museum of Fine Arts in Boston.
-She also holds several other degrees & certificates in the fields of booth architecture design & construction and events/cultural management.
+Silvia Hollweg holds an Arts, Art History & Sociology degree from Tufts University and The School of the Museum of Fine Arts in Boston.
+She also holds several other degrees & certificates in the fields of booth architecture design & construction, digital design and events/cultural management.
 She has exhibited internationally throughout Europe, USA and Latin America.

-After working for over 15 years in the booth architecture and events/cultural management world all over the globe, she decided to focus exclusively on her first passion: Art.
+After working for over 20 years in the brand booth architecture and event experiences Design & Management fields all over the globe, she decided to integrate again her first passion: Art.

 S T A T E M E N T

 My artwork projects the way I see life: like a Kaleidoscope.

 The illusion of depth and space are crucial to how we take in our environments and navigate the world around us.
 We build up these images through movement, and I ultimately want to get the viewer moving around in a physical space.
 Vanishing points shift, shapes get skewed, and a form on the canvas can look like an entrance into another universe.
 This movement and subsequent experience hopefully plants some curiosity about how we automatically construct views of the world around us given cues via visual phenomena.